 If you’re serious about growing tomatoes, you’re probably growing them in a raised bed.
 And that means they’ll need some kind of support system.
 Tomato cages provide support to the rambling vines of the most delicious types of tomatoes that we grow in our gardens.

 The little wire cages at the hardware store are often not enough for the average gardener.
 Some hardware stores now sell more substantial tomato cages alongside the small standard ones.
-Alternatively, you can make your own from square wire animal fencing panels or from thin bits of leftover lumber.
+Alternatively, you can make your own from square wire animal fencing panels or from thin bits of leftover lumber (here’s instructions).

 It is totally possible to add a tiny pond or water feature to a raised garden bed.
 This can be very helpful if you’d like to grow aquatic plants, have some little pet fish, or provide a water source for local birds and helpful pollinators.
 Head over to Pinterest for some ideas!

-Speaking of pollinators, why not add some perennials and other pollinator-attractants to your raised beds?
+Speaking of pollinators, why not add some perennials and other pollinator-attractants to your raised beds to create a pollinator garden?
 While you’ll likely keep some areas for annual vegetables, consider adding some flowering culinary herbs or some native plants that the local hummingbird and butterfly population will love?

 Like the popular VegTrug system, some raised beds are raised up so much that they are like tables!
 Head to Pinterest for ideas on repurposing table legs to raise up planters.
 And there’s always the option of adding a shelf down below to store your garden supplies.
 The possibilities are endless!

-Cloches are like tiny little cold-frames.
+Cloches are like tiny little cold frames.
 They can be anything from an overturned mason jar to a large decorative glass bell.
 Either way, they’ll help protect your plant from temperature swings and other environmental stresses.
-You can also make your own cloche:

 A birdbath is another nice option to add to a raised bed.
 Whether you place a solid pedestal concrete birdbath between the beds or place a simple basin on the top of the soil, a birdbath will make your garden the center of activity for your local feathered friends!